Rice With Veggies (Instant Pot)

 ADD LIQUID AND RICE.
 Stir.
 Note 3,

 - Vegetables: You can substitute other vegetables if you like.
 Just be mindful of water content as that will affect the rice:liquid ratio.
-Good substitutes are parsnip and celeriac.
+Good substitutes are parsnip, green beans and celeriac.
 Avoid eggplant, asparagus, zucchini, cauliflower and broccoli as they will disintegrate or become mushy.

 - Shortcut for fresh tomato topping.
 Toss tomatoes with a couple teaspoons of Italian or Balsamic salad dressing - and call it a day.